NickKelly1/iterable/README.md

 #### forEach

-Provide a callback to run for each item in the collection.
+Execute a callback for each value in the collection.

 Similar to `Array.prototype.forEach`.